raesene/eathar/README.md

 - hostnet - Provides a list of pods in the cluster configured to use Host Networking
 - privileged - Provides a list of containers in the cluster configured to be privileged
 - allowprivesc - Provides a list of containers in the cluster configured to allow privilege escalation
+- capadded - Provides a list of pods which have capabilities added over the default set.

 ## Reporting

 There's two options for reporting.
-The first (which is the default) is just to report to STDIN .
-The other option specified with `-j` is to output JSON to STDIN.
+The first (which is the default) is just to report to STDOUT .
+The other option specified with `-j` is to output JSON to STDOUT.
 File output is on the ToDo list :)

 ## Name